KVIL: KVIL HD3

-As of June 3, 2019, KVIL-HD3 has become the Dallas-Ft.
-Worth Metroplex home for Radio.com's LGBTQ+ talk and EDM-formatted network "Channel Q." With the addition of Dallas, Channel Q is heard in the nation's five largest radio markets.
+On June 3, 2019, KVIL-HD3 was launched and became the Dallas-Ft.
+Worth Metroplex home for Radio.com's LGBTQ+ talk and EDM-formatted network "Channel Q." The channel stayed on the HD3 spot until January 11, 2024, when Channel Q was moved to KVIL's HD2 slot, and the HD3 signal was shut down, leaving no programming replacement.